 When you live with somebody who has cortical/cerebral visual impairment, CVI, you think you know.
-Especially when you’ve known them from birth, when you’ve devoted your life to caring and learning about that person.
+Especially when you’ve known them from birth, when you’ve devoted your life to caring and learning about your person with CVI.
 Sounds are hard, I get it.
-We’re going someplace new, we’ll talk a lot about it, compare it to a familiar place, prelearn a map whenever possible, I get it.
+We’re going someplace new, we’ll talk about it a lot, compare it to a familiar place, prelearn a map whenever possible, I get it.
 He looks at faces but faces are hard.
 He cannot recognize faces, he cannot recognize me.
-By now I’ve seen him not recognize familiar friends, people, teachers, many many times.
+By now I’ve seen him not recognize familiar friends, kids, teachers, people, many times over.
 You know this person, you know CVI, and its impact still catches you off guard, even after ten years.Continue reading “Faces are hard”

 Along the way of raising a child with a disability, there are moments when life seems to somehow come full circle.
 That’s what happened one day while reading a favorite book to my son with CVI.
 Continue reading ““Dandelion””